ekremekc/helmholtz-x/README.md

 source /usr/local/bin/dolfinx-complex-mode
 ```

-We specifically address thermoacoustic Helmholtz equation in this paper.
+We specifically address thermoacoustic Helmholtz equation within **helmholtz-x**.
+In its submodules, **helmholtz-x** exploits extensive parallelization with handled preallocations for the generation of nonlinear part of the thermoacoustic Helmlholtz equation.

 ## Thermoacoustic Helmholtz equation